kevinicky/go-guest-book/README.md

 3. visits (record all visits (or commonly call it s guest_book) by users)
 4. threads (record all threads (or commonly call it as comment) by users)

-To show flow of this program, please refer to postman.json
+To show flow of this program, please refer to `guest_book.postman_collection`

+For admin login:

+username : admin@admin.com

+password : secret